 Per section 668.22 if the Code of Federal Regulations, Title IV federal financial aid eligibility will be reviewed and considered for recalculation when a student withdraws from any of his or her classes within a term that is comprised of modules.

-After the recalculation is completed funds will be sent back to the appropriate Title IV agency in the following order: Unsubsidized Federal Direct Stafford Loans, Subsidized Federal Direct Stafford Loans, Federal PLUS Loans, Federal Pell Grant, Federal SEO Grant, Federal IAS Grant and other grant or loan assistance authorized by Title IV.
+After the recalculation is completed funds will be sent back to the appropriate Title IV agency in the following order: Unsubsidized Federal Direct Loans, Subsidized Federal Direct Loans, Federal PLUS Loans, Federal Pell Grant, Federal SEO Grant, Federal IAS Grant and other grant or loan assistance authorized by Title IV.
 Federal Work Study funds are not included in the calculation.

 What is a withdrawal?